jsnchez16/Log-Monitoring-With-ELK-Stack/README.md

 2. Why isn't anything showing up in Kibana?

-Logstash only processes new lines appended to the end of the file (like a "tail -f" command), unless you force it with `start_position => "beginning"` and `sincedb_path => "/dev/null"` (which you already have, well done).
+Logstash only processes new lines appended to the end of the file (like a "tail -f" command), unless you force it with `start_position => "beginning"` and `sincedb_path => "/dev/null"`.

-👉 But this only works if the file is modified after Logstash starts.
+👉 this only works if the file is modified after Logstash starts.
 If the file is unchanged, Logstash won't process it.